Should you visit Bali, Indonesia? We at Life of Doing say, “YES!”

 11. Bali has amazing waterfalls.

 Sekumpul Waterfall is our favorite waterfall in Bali.
 It’s one of the largest waterfalls with the cascading falls at 80 meters (260 feet) and in the middle of the jungle.
-It takes a while to drive here from the Ubud area, but it’s worth the effort.
+If you’re based in Ubud, you can easily visit this waterfall as a day trip.

 Another favorite is Banyumala Twin Waterfalls.
 The waterfall has gentle streams that split into two sections, thus the “twin” aspect in its name.